AmbiqAI/heartkit/docs/quickstart.md

 ## <span class="sk-h2-span">Use HeartKit with CLI</span>

-The HeartKit command line interface (CLI) allows for simple single-line commands without the need for a Python environment.
+The HeartKit command line interface (CLI) allows for simple single-line commands to download datasets, train models, evaluate performance, and export models.
 The CLI requires no customization or Python code.
 You can simply run all the built-in tasks from the terminal with the __heartkit__ command.
 Check out the [CLI Guide](./usage/cli.md) to learn more about available options.

 !!! example